What is Times Interest Earned Ratio?

 Times Interest Earned Ratio Formula (TIE)

-The resulting ratio shows the number of times that a company could pay off its interest expense using its operating income.
+The TIE ratio reflects the number of times that a company could pay off its interest expense using its operating income.

 What is a Good TIE Ratio?

-As a general rule of thumb, the higher the TIE ratio, the better off the company is from a risk standpoint.
+As a general rule of thumb, the higher the times interest earned ratio (TIE), the better off the company is from a credit risk standpoint.

 - Higher TIE Ratio → The company likely has plenty of cash to service its interest payments and can continue to re-invest into its operations to generate consistent profits.
 If a company has a high TIE ratio, this signifies its creditworthiness as a borrower and the capacity to withstand underperformance due to the ample cushion (to satisfy its debt obligations) provided by its cash flows.